xrcyz/Knowledge-Base/README.md

 The output of a convolutional layer.

+**What is an embedding?**

+A mapping of an object to an arbitrary vector.

 **What is a pooling layer?**

 A pooling layer takes the max/average/sum of a block of values.
 The idea is that reduces the array size while preserving important features.
 Pooling seems to be applied to the output of the convolutional layers (the "feature maps").